 99 mentions per day in Prowly media monitoring translates to approximately 10 mentions per day in Google Alerts.

-You can also get a full summary with all available statistics for the total number of mentions on a chart of your choosing.
-Or even see mentions in real time and spot day-to-day changes.
+You can also get a full summary with all available statistics for the total number of mentions on your chosen chart.
+You can also see mentions in real time and spot day-to-day changes.

 Data export: see what you’re missing